ssreekanth2000/project_2/README.md

 #### Confidence in the Federal government by age and year surveyed

 Looking at the news on TV and going through social media, one gets the feeling that fewer and fewer people have high levels of confidence in the branches of government.
 In this article I shall examine how the trust levels in the various branches of the government and the press have changed over the years among various age groups.
 The GSS dataset has collected this data right from 1972.
 In the second part of the article we shall be looking at possible relationships and factors which may explain the changes in trust levels.
 We have examined age and year instead of any other combination of age,cohort and year because there are very large effects caused by age and year.
+This is visible in a visualization that follows.

 **Confidence in the executive branch of the government**

 In this first figure we shall see the trends in how the confidence in the executive branch of the federal government has changed over the years in people of different ages.
-This will allow us to see any difference between people of different ages.
+This will allow us to see any difference in the levels of confidence between people of different ages.

 ![alt text](https://github.com/ssreekanth2000/project_2/blob/master/photos/age_exe.png)

 The data was recorded the following way, a 1 indicated no confidence in the executive branch, a 2 indicates reasonable amounts of confidence and a 3 indicates a very high level of confidence.

 What we see in the graph is that until the mid 2000s, all age groups' confidence in the executive branch was almost the same.
-The divergence might have started off as computer use(Graphed below) and internet penetration allowed more forms of media and opinions.
+The divergence might have started off as computer use and internet penetration allowed more forms of media and opinions.
 It could also be due to increased polarization.
 This could have led to people forming their opinions differently on the basis of what they are most exposed to.
 Other observations include the dips in confidences at various points which can be attributed to the watergate scandal and the 9/11 attacks.
 Confidence in the federal government is almost at its highest ever levels now.

 **Confidence in the Judicial branch of the govenment**